ishaanganti/qlib/README.md

 ```

 ## Time Propagation
-Time propagation of a state given a Hamiltonian and a single time t is calculated via the time evolution operator (matrix exponential).
-Support for time-dependent Hamiltonians will be added soon.
-For propagation over a time range, two methods are available: repeated usage of the time evolution operator and numerical integration.
-For example, to evolve an excited state to some arbitrary time according to the Pauli Z matrix, we could write
+Time propagation of a state given a Hamiltonian and a single time t is calculated via the time evolution operator matrix exponential.
+We support
+time-dependent Hamiltonian usage; check the RWA example in the examples folder for usage samples.
+For propagation of a state over a time range, we support three methods: numerical integration, repeated usage of the time evolution operator, and eigenbasis expansion.
+Note that numerical integration is the most general method and is the only method that works with time-dependent Hamiltonians.
+However, for closed systems with time-independent Hamiltonians, the eigenexpansion approach is faster most of the time.
+Speedups of up to 75x are easily achieved over numerical solvers when this approach is used for systems with Hilbert space dimension less than ~5000 and time range greater than 100; benchmarks comparing these results to QuTiP out soon.

+### Sample
+To evolve an excited state to some arbitrary time according to the Pauli Z matrix, we could write
 ```
 t = 10
 psi0 = state(2, 0)